Stochastic maximum principle for sub-diffusions and its applications: Introduction

-Stochastic maximum principle (SMP in short), which gives necessary conditions for optimality, is a fundamental principle for optimal controls.
+Stochastic maximum principle (SMP in short), which gives necessary conditions for a stochastic control to be optimal, is a fundamental principle for optimal stochastic controls.
 In Brownian models (that is, when the subordinate $S_t$ is just the deterministic process $\kappa t$ and thus $B_{L_t}$ is a Brownian motion), it has been studied extensively since the pioneering work of Kushner \cite{Kushner1965, Kushner1972}.
-In\cite{Peng1990}, Peng introduced the second-order term in the Taylor expansion of the variation and obtained the global maximum principle for the classical stochastic optimal control problem.
+In \cite{Peng1990}, Peng introduced the second-order term in the Taylor expansion of the variation and obtained the global maximum principle for the stochastic optimal control problem.
 Pardoux and Peng \cite{PardouxPeng1990} established a strong connections between backward stochastic differential equations (BSDEs in abbreviation) and stochastic control problems.
 Since then, many researchers have investigated optimal control problems for various stochastic systems (see, for example, \cite{Tang1994, Oksendal2005, Li2012, zhang2020}).
 When the control domain is not convex, the spiking variation method is employed to study SMP, while when the control domain is convex, convex variation method is used for SMP.

-In this paper, we study stochastic maximum principles for SDEs driven by sub-diffusion using both the convex variational method and the spiking variational method depending on whether the control domain is convex or not.
+In this paper, we study and derive stochastic maximum principles for SDEs \eqref{e:state} driven by sub-diffusions using both the convex variational method and the spiking variational method depending on whether the control domain is convex or not.
 Since the subordinator $S_t$ contains the discontinuous component $S^0$, many new phinomena and difficulties arise.
-The novelty and main contribution of this paper are as follows.
+It seems that this is the first time stochastic maximum principles for systems driven by sub-diffusions have been systematically investigated.
+We further establish two sufficient stochastic maximum principles (that is, sufficient conditions for a stochastic control to be optimal) for SDEs driven by sub-diffusion, one for the general case and the other for the convex control domain case.
+See Remark \ref{R:1.1} below for a recent related work by Nane and Ni \cite{NN} on sufficient SMP.
+The novelties and main contributions of this paper are as follows.

 \begin{enumerate} \item[1)] The L\'evy measure $\nu$ of the subordinator $S_t$ in this paper can be any L\'evy measure, finite or infinite.
 SDEs driven by such anomalous sub-diffusions can be used to model variety of situations such as bull-and-bear markets.
 Note that when $\nu$ is a non-zero finite measure, $S_t$ is a compounded Poisson process with positive drift $\kappa$.
 Thus ignoring the flat time duration, the arrivals of the flat time interval of $B_{L_t}$ (i.e., inactive time period) is Poisson and the length of the flat time durations are determined by the corresponding jump size of $S_t$ multiplied by $1/\kappa$.
 When the L\'evy measure $\nu$ is infinite, in any given time interval there are infinitely many tiny inactive time periods for $B_{L_t}$ but for any $\eps >0$, the number of inactive time periods larger than $\eps$ is roughly Poisson.
 When $\nu =0$, $B_{L_t}$ reduces to a Brownian motion.
 Thus the results of this paper extend the corresponding classical stochastic optimization results in a continuous and stable way: when $\nu=0$, they recover the corresponding classical results in the Brownian setting.